clayhj/HolidayProjectAPI/README.md

 **Enhancements**

-If I had more time to work on this project I would spend it adding another API call so I could use to show the use of a custom method in my HolidayRepository/Service since currently I'm using the inherited Get and GetMany methods.
+If I had more time to work on this project I would spend it adding more API calls so I could use them to show the use of a custom method in my HolidayRepository/Service since currently I'm using the inherited Get and GetMany methods.
 I could add a method to get holiday by name for example.
+Also I could add a POST method to add new holidays to the database.
 Another enhancement I would have liked to do would be to create some kind of front-end which could send the API call and display the results.
 That would also show how the inputs could be handled before being sent to the API so no bad inputs get sent.